codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part4/02.png?raw=true)
       ![Alt text](/Images/Part4/02b.png?raw=true)
 3. Repeat steps 1-2 for you ToDoListDataAPI app.
 3. Go to your database.
-Click Copy and create a Dev and QA version, make sure you choose basic as the size.
+Click Copy and create a Dev, QA, and Staging version, make sure you choose basic as the size.
 The existing one will be prod.
 Make sure you choose the same server the original DB was one.
-Keep the pricing tier as Basic so it is only $5 a month, this is the cheapest otpion.
+Keep the pricing tier as Basic so it is only $5 a month, this is the cheapest option.
 No elastic pool.
       ![Alt text](/Images/Part4/03.png?raw=true)
       ![Alt text](/Images/Part4/03b.png?raw=true)
 4. Login to SSMS for Dev and QA and add a Todo item for each that tells which environment you are currently in.
 5. Go to the Azure Portal and click all Resources as seen in first screenshot below.
 Click on each staging slot for ToDoListDataAPI which should be Dev and QA and record the URL from the overview page.
 You will need these URLs for step 7.
       ![Alt text](/Images/Part4/07.png?raw=true)
       ![Alt text](/Images/Part4/07a.png?raw=true)
 6. Go to the Azure Portal and click all Resources as seen in first screenshot below.
-Click on each SQL DB environment instance: dev and QA.
+Click on each SQL DB environment instance: Dev, QA, and Staging.
 Click on Show connection strings.
 Fill in the username and password of the connection string before recording it.
 You do not need prod as this one is already setup in the prod code environment.
-You will need these URLs for step 9.
+You will need the Dev and QA connection strings for step 9 and the Staging and Production connection strings for step 10.
       ![Alt text](/Images/Part4/08.png?raw=true)
       ![Alt text](/Images/Part4/08b.png?raw=true)
       ![Alt text](/Images/Part4/08c.png?raw=true)